 Notes

-During a cupping session, it's essential to record what you taste.
-This can be done using an official SCA score sheet, in your personal notebook, or with a cupping app.
-It's important that your notes allow you to recognize the coffee.
-On a professional level, the whole process is done objectively.
-At home, you're welcome to incorporate your subjectivity; after all, it's about whether you like the coffee or not.
-But here, too, make a note of what you particularly like about it.
+In a cupping session, it is essential to record what you taste.
+This can be done using an official SCA score sheet, in a personal notebook, or a cupping app.
+The important thing is that your notes allow you to recognize the coffee again.
+On a professional level, this is done on an objective basis.
+At home, you are welcome to let your subjectivity flow in; after all, it is about whether you like the coffee or not.
+But even here, note what you particularly like about the coffee.

 SCA Arabica Cupping Form